w3f/Grants-Program/MPT.md

 On more practical terms, we are also embracing a new project for a primary and secondary issuance platform to connect private and institutional investors to growing SMEs wanting to expand in emerging markets, where financial infrastructure is lacking.
 Finally, we will further advance our KYC/KYB/AML capabilities to provide on-chain verified info, as well as exploring the best route to integrate *oracles* for on and off chain data verification.

-In the long term, we aim to become the go-to parachain for alternative finance products, private companies, and digital private markets in the *Polkadot* environment.
+In the long term, we aim to become the go-to parachain for alternative finance products, private companies, and digital private markets in the *Polkadot* environment, focusing on creating and implement more complex financial products and services, as well as taking into account the legal and regulatory implications of developing and deploying decentralized financial applications.

 ## Additional Information :heavy_plus_sign: